project:validate

 Optional |

-Sets the deployment log file location, as either a directory or a file name.
-If it is a directory, a default log file is generated in the specified location.
+Sets the deployment log file location, either as a directory or a file name.
+If you specify a directory, a default log file is created in that location.

 Important: